 Another awesome Ryobi product, easy to use, and safe, as there is no cord to cut through.

 RYOBI Leaf Blower – 20V Leaf Blower Cordless with Battery & Charger

 Things to Note

-- All of these Ryobi tools use the same battery, which is nice because you can choose to buy the “tool only” option and let them share a battery.
+- These Ryobi tools use the same battery.
+This is nice because you can choose to buy the “tool only” option and let them share a battery.

 - I noticed that Amazon has coupon deals running on some of these tools.
 Make sure you click on the coupon to get the best price.